Culture, art & history trip

 Upon return, you will visit the remains of the ancient city of Salonae, the capital of the Roman province Dalmatia, from where the medieval town of Solin later expanded.
 Salonae was founded in the 2nd century B.C., and it had its peak in 3rd and 4th century because, as legend has it, it was the home town of Emperor Diocletian and it is also the largest archaeological park in Croatia.
 You will see the remains of fortified walls, aqueducts, basilicas, thermal baths, theatres and amphitheatres.
 Return to Split.

 Among European cathedrals, Split cathedral has the oldest building as its centre – Emperor Diocletian’s mausoleum.
-While there, touch the thumb of the Gregory of Nin statue because the legend has it that almost everybody passing by the statue touches it, believing that it will bring good luck and make wishes come true.
+While there, touch the toe of the Gregory of Nin statue because the legend has it that almost everybody passing by the statue touches it, believing that it will bring good luck and make wishes come true.

 For lunch in Trogir, we recommend a gourmet restaurant Tragos, the top of Dalmatian and Croatian gastronomy.
 Try Trogir pašticada and specialties from Adriatic fish, meat and home-grown vegetables.